Sorry, no posts matched your criteria.

 The term “potash” refers to potassium compounds and potassium-bearing materials.
 It includes potassium chloride (KCI), which is a salt-like mineral that is naturally white or colorless, but sometimes takes on a pink or red color due to impurities such as clay.

 Most potash comes from salts left over from ancient evaporated seas, which lie underground.
-Interestingly, there are two different types of potash: sulfate of potash (SOP) and muriate of potash (MOP).
+There are two different types of potash: sulfate of potash (SOP) and muriate of potash (MOP).

 SOP is used on high-value crops, such as fruits, vegetables, nuts, tea, coffee and tobacco, and is considered premium quality.
 MOP is more common, and is typically used on vegetables such as sugar beets, celery and Swiss chard.